jerman7/software_pricing/README.md

 2. The VP of Product is interested in having a holistic view into user behavior, especially focusing on actionable insights that might increase conversion rate.
 What are your main findings looking at the data?

-3. The VP of Product feels that the test has been running for too long and she should have been able to get statistically significant results in a shorter time.
-Do you agree with her intuition?
-After how many days would you have stopped the test?
-Please, explain why.

 ## Data
 We have two tables, they are: